-Student will learn basic black and white photography using a single lens reflex camera, developing film, and printing pictures.
-They will also learn creative techniques involved in manipulated black and white prints.
+Students will learn basic black and white photography using a single lens reflex camera, developing film, and printing in the darkroom.
 Students will also learn digital, color photography using a digital single lens reflex camera, as well as basic digital editing techniques.
 Students will be responsible for cameras that are owned by the school.
 Students will be held financially responsible for a lost or damaged camera.